apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**House passes bipartisan tax bill that expands child tax credit**
+**H&M CEO quits as fashion group fails to keep up with rivals**

-You can read more about it [here](https://www.cnn.com/2024/01/31/politics/house-vote-tax-bill-child-tax-credit/index.html).
+You can read more about it [here](https://www.foxbusiness.com/markets/hm-ceo-quits-fashion-group-fails-keep-up-rivals).

 ## Requirements
 - Python 3.8